JasonRodriguez1474/jasonr-tech-blog/content/post/inovato/index.md

 > Playing longer videos can make it shutdown due to heat. - Michael Burmeister-brown (inovato _Founder)_

 I cannot speak to this issue, as it did not occur during my testing.
-My testing focused on the following, and the inovato handled all tasks without a reboot.
+My testing focused on the following, and the inovato handled all tasks without a reboot, and idled around 48°C with peaks at 57°C.

 *   Remote Hugo site development
 *   Remote Python Development